Nike Brand Bookshelf

 I worked as an interaction designer along with a visual designer (Mahesh) to craft the user experience keeping the Nike brand guidelines in mind.
 We had the creative freedom to work on micro-interactions and explore various modes of interacting the content on the relatively new medium ( iPad ).

 After several calls with the client ( Nike ) and several more calls with the Project Manager, I understood the persona and the user scenarios.
 We followed Agile methodology and had several Scrum meetings to assess the complexity of the stories and tasks.
 I took to pen and paper to sketch the user journey and different states of the interaction.
-My initial wireframes were received well and I worked on several iterations.
+My initial wireframes were received well and I worked on several iterations of the visual designs.

 Some of the key workflows were to :